suncoast-devs/handbook/curriculum/fundamentals/static-sites/warm-ups/mcdonalds.md

----
-title: "Challenge: Click on the Golden Arches"
+# "Challenge: Click on the Golden Arches"
-draft: true
----

 Recreate this amazing layout: